teditors/docgen2/README.md

   -h, --help            show this help message and exit --output-dir OUTPUT_DIR
                         Output directory for the test structure.
 Defaults to "testbed" in the current directory.
+  --output-format OUTPUT_FORMAT
-  --projects PROJECTS   Number of project folders to create.
-Default is 10.
+                        Output format for document artifacts.
+Default is 'pdf' --projects PROJECTS   Number of project folders to create.
+Default is 5.
   --seed SEED           Random seed for reproducible generation.
   --log-file LOG_FILE   Path to the log file.
 Defaults to "generator_TIMESTAMP.log" in the script directory.
   --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}